Reuben-Brewer/PIDcontroller_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_PIDcontroller_ReubenPython2and3Class.txt

 PIDcontroller_ReubenPython2and3Class

-Wrapper (including ability to hook to Tkinter GUI) to implement and tune gains of PID controller.
+Code (including ability to hook to Tkinter GUI) to implement and tune gains of PID controller.

 Reuben Brewer, Ph.D.